javanto/jquery-fileinput/README.md

 You can't style HTML file inputs.
 They'll always look fugly.

 ## The Solution
 JavaScript magic!
 Wrapping the file input on a div, adding the replacement element to provide the visuals and then making the original input invisible.
-The clicks to the replacement element are propagated to the original input.
+The clicks to the replacement element are propagated to the original input on the browsers that support it, otherwise a transparent file input is placed on top of the replacement.

 ### Let Me Show You How